Programs provide students, faculty and

 live, work, and reflect in economically marginalized communities

 domestically and internationally.
-From March 9-17, 2013, students will travel to El Salvador, Peru, Colombia, Mexico, and the West Virginia region of Appalachia.
+During Spring Break, from March 14-22, 2015, students will travel to Colombia, El Salvador, Mexico, Peru, and the West Virginia region of Appalachia.
+During the summer months, students will travel to Alaska, Ecuador, Ethiopia, Hawaii, Mexico, and Peru.

 Limited scholarships are available for each program.